Quantum-0/Quantum-0/README.md

 My name is Anton.

-I'm 26 years old developer.
+I'm 26 y.o. developer.

 * Currently working at [Nota.Media](https://nota.media/) on project [Пушкинская Карта](https://www.culture.ru/pushkinskaya-karta) as backend-developer.

-* Previously was backend-developer of service [DataLens](https://datalens.yandex.ru/) at [Yandex](https://yandex.ru/).
+* Previously was a backend-developer of service [DataLens](https://datalens.yandex.ru/) at [Yandex](https://yandex.ru/).

-* And before Yandex worked as engineer-developer in [Rubetek](https://rubetek.com/umnyj-dom-rubetek/) and worked on project Smart Home.
+* And before Yandex worked as an engineer-developer in [Rubetek](https://rubetek.com/umnyj-dom-rubetek/) and worked on project Smart Home.

 * Also have particulary work in [KR.Digital](https://kr.digital/).
 Developing a service for [MosOblGaz](https://mosoblgaz.ru/).